Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 == Changelog ==

 = 3.0 =
+ * Added new sorting mode which sort by freshness and relevance
  * Added search terms management tool
  * Added custom search terms at the top of the Top/Related widget
  * New option "Show only approved search terms" in Top/Related and Latest widget